College football's surprising new cradle of coaches

 Erik Raeburn "became, like, the most popular guy ever" after playing for Mount and spending six years as an assistant there.
 Coaches wanted to know Larry Kehres' secret.
 Raeburn, now head coach at Savannah State, couldn't pinpoint one thing.

-From game planning to recruiting to meetings to travel plans, Kehres addressed everything with championship-level detail.
+From planning for games to recruiting to meetings to travel plans, Kehres addressed everything with championship-level detail.

 "He does everything better than you do it," Raeburn said.
 "They do the laundry better than you do the laundry."